 In this article, we proposed a formal framework supporting the translation of interactions between agents, specified using the RCA formalism, in a Maude specification.
 The translation process is based on the RCA graphs.
-All the concepts used by the RCA formalism are supported by Maude.
-Based on rewriting logic, the formal and object-oriented language Maude supports formal specification and programming for a wide range of applications.
-The result of the translation procures a formal description of the interactions between agents preserving the consistency in their behavior.
+All the concepts used by the RCA logic, the formal and object-oriented language Maude supports formal specification and programming for a wide range of applications.
+The result of the translation [10]Lemaître C., procures a formal description of the interactions between agents preserving the consistency in their behavior.
 It offers a solid basis for their verification and validation process.
 The generated Maude specifications are flexible and remain open to extension.

-Maude is supported by a tool.
-This allowed us, as a first experiment, in addition to the modeling, to perform a validation (based on a simulation) of our approach.
-Furthermore, we work on the extension of our approach in order to integrate the possibilities offered by the Maude language (model-checker) to verify some properties of the interactions between agents described using RCA graphs and translated in Maude.
+first experiment, in addition to the modeling, to perform a validation (based on a simulation) of our approach.
+Furthermore, we work on the extension of our approach in order to integrate the possibilities offered by the Maude language (model-checker) to verify some properties of the interactions between agents described [12]McCombs T., "Maude 2.0 Primer, Version 1.0". using RCA graphs and translated in Maude.